top of page

 I stripped, painted and decaled these NY & A Railway crew cars for the Railroad Museum of Long Island.
 The green paint color I used here is very close to what the NY & A uses:

-This Northern Pacific 6464 boxcar was painted with leftover pain from the RMLI project.
+This Northern Pacific 6464 boxcar was painted with leftover paint from the RMLI project.
 The decals with white were bought at a train show, I printed the black and flag decals:

 The frame was in rough shape, so I wire wheeled off light rust and painted it.
 Trucks cleaned and wheels wire brushed too: